conceptsandtraining/doil/README.md

 * `doil update` updates the system of an instance
 * look into `doil instances --help` for further commands related to instances

+## Known Restrictions

+* **doil** was developed and tested on debian and ubuntu systems.
+It might run on other linux based platforms but there is no guarantee
+* due to network restrictions on MacOS **doil** can only operate run one instance at once.
+Though it's possible to create as many environments as you want
+* **doil** works on Windows with the WSL enabled.
+We are aware that there might be a bug with routing the traffic from WSL to the browser.
+If you can find a solution for this, let us know

 ## Contributions and Support

 Contributions to doil are very welcome!